 Hearns on the middle rounds: “He caught me with a couple good shots.
 It was a back and forth fight.”

 Following the instructions of his trainer, Emanuel Steward, the boxer they called “The Motor City Cobra” changed his tactics, but according to Hearns this was something they had anticipated might be necessary: “We knew how to adjust during a fight by trying to exploit the other boxer’s vulnerability.
 We had worked on that so I made the adjustment and was able to come back.”

-Starting in round nine, Hearns was most effective while boxing on the outside and had success connecting with the jab on Leonard’s left eye, as well as landing left hooks and right hands to the body.
+Starting in round nine, Hearns was effective using the ring and boxing from the outside, connecting with the jab on Leonard’s left eye, as well as landing hooks and right hands to the body.
 It was another abrupt change in the progression of the bout and suddenly Tommy was the more effective of the two as he won the next four rounds.
-By the end of round twelve, Hearns was in control while Leonard desperately needed to turn things around.
+By the end of round twelve, Hearns appeared in control while Leonard desperately needed to turn things around.
 Sugar Ray had only three rounds to regain the momentum and he had to dig deep to find a way to do it.